RF-N Engine V-Belt Arrangement

 9. Remove the engine mount.

-10. Remove glow plugs.
+10. Remove the glow plugs.

-13. Unscrew the bypass roller.
+13. Unscrew the idler pulley.

 Installation